 Again this is different for every K-pop Entertainment company.
 So we will lay out a typical day based on a collective average of all agencies.
 Since most trainees are students, they will have to go to school first, which usually ends around 4 pm.

 5:00 pm – 7:00 pm – They will start to train at their company’s training center.
 This is where they will turn over their cellphone.
 They will practice their singing and dancing during this time.

 7:00 pm – 8:00 pm – This will be their dinner time.
 Most K-pop trainees will be on a strict diet, so that the foods will be low-carb meals like salads or soups.

 8:00 pm – 10:00 pm – They will have this time to study.
 The study could include learning a new language, personality training, and sex education.
 This does not include their school study.

 10:00 pm – Midnight – This is where the trainees will have free time.
 However, in most cases, this is not free as they will need to use this time for their school studies or to practice more.
 Some stay up until 1 to 2 am.

-Depending on the K-pop entertainment company, the trainees will either go home or go to their dorm which will be filled with at least 4 other trainees.
+Depending on the K-pop entertainment company, the trainees will either go home or go to their dorm, which will be filled with at least four other trainees.

 What are some of the things you are banned from doing as a K-pop Trainee?